Assassination of Bronisław Pieracki

-The assassination of Bronisław Pieracki was a target killing of Poland's top politician of the interwar period, Minister of Interior Bronisław Pieracki (1895-1934), by the Organization of Ukrainian Nationalists (OUN).
+On 15 June 1934, Bronisław Pieracki, the Polish minister of the interior, was assassinated by the Organization of Ukrainian Nationalists (OUN).

-OUN was formed in Poland as an amalgamation of a number of extreme right-wing organizations, including the Union of Ukrainian Fascists.
-From the moment of its founding in 1929, fascism played a central role in the organization, combining extreme ethno-nationalism with terrorism, corporatism, and anti-Semitism.
-The chosen assassin, Hryhorij Maciejko pseudonym "Gonta", was a trusted member of OUN.

-History
+The chosen assassin, Hryhorii Matseiko (also known by his pseudonym "Gonta"), was a trusted member of the OUN.

+Background

+The OUN was formed in 1929 by a number of Ukrainian pro-independence organizations dissatisfied with the annexation of Eastern Galicia by Poland in the aftermath of the Polish-Ukrainian War.
+It professed ethno-nationalism, including hostility to Poles, and in its first decade carried out several acts of terrorism, including political assassinations.
+As deputy minister of internal affairs, Pieracki was responsible for the campaign of "pacification", which was conducted by Polish authorities against the ethnic Ukrainian population suspected of being involved in OUN's sabotage campaign.

+Assassination

 The assassination plan was decided at an OUN meeting in Berlin.
+In the months prior to the attack, a number of files related to the planned assassination were discovered by the police after it had captured parts of an OUN archive, and a report from Germany warned about the threat, but those were ignored by Polish authorities.
+On 14 June a wave of detentions was conducted in Lviv, during which Bandera and many other OUN leaders were apprehended.
+Mykola Lebed, the mastermind behind the plot, managed to evade arrest and supplied Matseiko, the executor of the operation, with a makeshift bomb and a 7.65mm caliber pistol from Bandera.

-Maciejko was supplied with a makeshift bomb and a 7.65mm caliber pistol from Bandera.
-In the morning of 15 June 1934 Maciejko (aged 31) appeared at the Foksal Street in Warsaw in front of a social club frequented by Pieracki.
+In the morning of 15 June 1934 Matseiko, aged 21, appeared at the Foksal Street in Warsaw in front of a social club frequented by Pieracki.
 He waited there for several hours undetected.
-The minister arrived in his limousine at 3:30 pm; however, Maciejko's bomb failed.
+The minister arrived in his limousine at 3:30 pm; however, Matseiko's bomb failed.
 He pulled the gun and shot the minister from behind twice in the back of his head.
-Maciejko escaped successfully with the help of OUN emissaries as far as Czechoslovakia and then to Argentina.
-The state funeral of Pieracki was attended by some 100,000 people.
+Matseiko escaped successfully with the help of OUN emissaries as far as Czechoslovakia and then on to Argentina.

+Józef Piłsudski, Minister of Military Affairs and de-facto head of state of Poland, honoured Pieracki in his order to military units, comparing his death to one of a "true soldier".
+Pieracki's state funeral was attended by some 100,000 people.
 The coffin was sent to Nowy Sącz in a special train and laid in his family tomb.

+Aftermath

-The Polish authorities did not realize at first that OUN was behind the assassination and blamed the Polish National Radical Camp (ONR) for it.
+Despite the assassin dropping a blue and yellow ribbon, a symbol of the OUN, at the scene of the crime, the Polish authorities professed not to realize that OUN was behind the assassination and blamed the Polish National Radical Camp (ONR) for it.
 The mistake had terrible consequences for Poland's political life.
 As a result of this, the Bereza Kartuska prison for dissidents was established.

 A year later, it became known that OUN was behind the assassination of Bronisław Pieracki.
 The trial of OUN leaders before a Warsaw circuit court took place between 18 November 1935 and 13 January 1936.
-Stepan Bandera, Mykola Lebed and several other members of the OUN were proven guilty of organizing the assassination.
-The actual assassin, Hryhorij Maciejko, never faced a judge, he died in Buenos Aires in 1966.
+Sixteen OUN members, including Stepan Bandera and Mykola Lebed, were found guilty of organizing the assassination.

-Accused

-16 members of the OUN were tried during the Warsaw process, including Stepan Bandera, Bohdan Pidhainy, Mykola Lebed, Yaroslav Karpynets, Mykola Klymyshyn, Dariya Hnatkivska, Yaroslav Rak, Yakiv Chorniy, Kateryna Zarytska, Ivan Malyutsa, Roman Myhal and Yevhen Kachmarsky.